KaiNorth/kainorth_academicpages.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year Information Technology Ph.D. student at George Mason University, Virginia, USA.
+I am a 4th year Information Technology Ph.D. student at George Mason University, Virginia, USA.
 I am under the supervision of [Prof. Marcos Zampieri](https://mzampieri.com/).

 Over the past two years, I have worked at the Language Technology Lab.
 Here, I have hosted many NLP workshops and lectures and have published multiple papers in top-tier conferences and journals.

 Research Interests
 ======
-My research interests are in computational linguistics and natural language processing (NLP) focusing on educational technology, online assessment, text simplification as well as many other NLP-related tasks.
+My research interests are in computational linguistics and natural language processing (NLP) focusing on educational technology, online assessment, text simplification as well as many other NLP-related tasks, such as offensive language detection and language variety identification.

 I work on the development of text to token classifiers, multilingual and transfer learning, as well as state-of-the-art machine learning models, including transformers, ensemble-based models and prompt learning.